Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

             void Update();
         }
     ```

+Now we know that ANY class that implements the `IInputState` interface is guaranteed to have an `Update` method.

 We now have the framework for our input, so now let us get more interesting and start defining some way the input can be consumed by our game, rather than individually checking what is going on.